1991 World Championships in Athletics – Women's high jump

 These are the official results of the Women's High Jump event at the 1991 IAAF World Championships in Tokyo, Japan.
 There were a total number of 29 participating athletes, with two qualifying groups and the final held on Saturday August 31, 1991.

+The winning margin was 7 cm which as of 2024 is the greatest winning margin in the women's high jump at these championships.